 Real estate has been an ‘essential service’ throughout the declared state of emergency.
 It remains to be seen when advertising an Open House or showing tenanted properties will resume.
 The latest stats show a dramatic fall of in sales volume; however, the number of active listings has dropped so it does not reflect the pent-up buyer interest in buying a home.
 With so few listings, the competing offers continue.
 I am happy to report that my phone continues to ring daily.

 Buying and selling homes during the Covid 19 pandemic has definitely put my problem-solving skills to the test.
-A few of the new challenges I am seeing include:
+A few of the challenges have been reduced or eliminated:

 - Many buyers prefer not to view homes in person at this time